Hunting Primordial Black Hole Dark Matter in Lyman-$\alpha$ Forest: Ionization and Thermal history of the IGM

 where the first term on the right hand side is due to the atomic processes such as collisional ionization and recombination\,\cite{Peebles:1968ja, 1969JETP...28..146Z, Seager:1999bc,Seager:1999km,Chluba:2010ca,Ali-Haimoud:2010hou,Liu:2019bbm}.
 The second term, $\dot{x}_\text{HII}^\star$ takes into account the photoionization due to astrophysical sources, which can be calculated given a reionization model.
-However, following Refs.~\cite{Liu:2020wqz}, we instead take the model independent approach of using the Planck CMB constraints on free electron fraction ($x_e$) to fix $\dot{x}_\text{HII}^\star$, Here, $x_\text{e}^\text{P}$ is chosen from the Planck 95\% confidence region limits on free electron fraction using `Tanh' and `FlexKnot' models\,\cite{Planck:2018vyg}.
-In addition, we also use the 95\% confidence region limit from parametrization described in Refs.\,\cite{Trac:2018jla,Glazer:2018fnz}, hereafter referred to as `Trac' model.
-We note that, at sufficiently high redshifts\,\footnote{Please refer to Ref.\,\cite{Liu:2020wqz} for more details on how to fix redshift above which $\dot{x}_\text{HII}^\star =0$.}, $\dot{x}_\text{HII}^\star =0$.
+However, following Refs.~\cite{Liu:2020wqz}, we instead take the model independent approach of using the Planck CMB constraints on free electron fraction ($x_e$) to fix $\dot{x}_\text{HII}^\star$, Here, $x_\text{e}^\text{P}$ is taken from the Planck 95\% confidence region limits on free electron fraction using `Tanh' and `FlexKnot' models\,\cite{Planck:2018vyg}.
+In addition, we also use the 95\% confidence region limit from parametrization described in Refs.\,\cite{Trac:2018jla,Glazer:2018fnz}, hereafter referred to as the `Trac' model.
+We note that, at sufficiently high redshifts\,\footnote{Please refer to Ref.\,\cite{Liu:2020wqz} for more details on how to fix the value of redshift above which $\dot{x}_\text{HII}^\star = 0$. $\dot{x}_\text{HII}^\star$ is taken to be zero.}, $\dot{x}_\text{HII}^\star =0$.